AcademySoftwareFoundation/OpenImageIO/docs/dev/Build_Profiling.md

 useful for figuring out where the build process is spending its time, and where it might be optimized.

-## Profiling module compilating with clang -ftime-trace
+## Profiling module compilation with clang -ftime-trace

 These instructions are based on the following references: